-A Certificate Authority (CA) is an organization that provides digital SSL/TLS Certificates to entities that deal with the collection and storage of user data.
-The verification of the information provided by the organization claiming to be who they are is done by these entities.
+A Certificate Authority (CA) is an organization that provides digital SSL/TLS Certificates to entities that deal with collecting and storing user data.
+These entities verify the information provided by the organization claiming to be who they are.

 Introduced in 1995 by Netscape, SSL/TLS certificate is a technology that encrypts information transmitted between a user and server.
 In Layman’s terms, these certificates turn sensitive information into an undecipherable format so that a cyber-attacker cannot read or tamper with it.
-As you may concur, the digital certificates are provided by the certificate authorities.
-These are the organizations that are publicly trusted by web browsers and the CA/Browser Forum.
-In addition, CAs verify the identity of the websites’ owner to make sure they are who they claim to be.
+As you may concur, the certificate authorities provide digital certificates.
+Web browsers and the CA/Browser Forum publicly trust these organizations.
+In addition, CAs verify the identity of the website’s owner to make sure they are who they claim to be.

 There are two important activities that CA does:

-Once the CA certificate is issued for the website, the users can trust the website with their data.
+Once the CA issues the certificate for the website, users can trust the website with their data.

-If you have a passport, you know how ready you need to be in order to prove who you are!
+If you have a passport, you know how ready you must be to prove who you are!

-The questions that are asked to you about your birth and your residence.
-The proofs you have to give in order to prove you are telling the truth.
+You are asked about your birth and your residence.
+You have to give the proof to prove you are telling the truth.
 The passport tells the entire world that you are who you claim to be.

-Getting a digital certificate or, say, the CA certificate is a purely online process, and you need to provide the information that is asked to you about the company for which you are requesting the CA certificate.
-It is the web passport for your website.
-It contains the information and the encryption key that tells the users that they have made a secured connection with the website.
+Getting a digital certificate or, say, the CA certificate is a purely online process, and you need to provide the information you asked about the company for which you are requesting the CA certificate.
+It is the web passport for your website, and it contains the information and the encryption key that tells the users that they have made a secured connection with the website.
 It keeps the data safe from man-in-the-middle (MiTM) attacks.

-Certificate Authority is the cornerstone of a larger system called Public Key Infrastructure (PKI).
+Certificate Authority is the cornerstone of a larger Public Key Infrastructure (PKI) system.
 The below image shows the important parts of PKI.

 The important aspect of digital security is that the third person should not be able to access the information stored on the servers.
 The information has to be between the user and the website itself.
-It asks for the websites to up their security so they get the SSL/TSL certificates.
+It asks the websites to update their security to get the SSL/TSL certificates.

 The certificate authorities are not only responsible for making sure the websites are secured but are also responsible for revoking the certificate if any malicious activity is detected.
-In simple words, the objective of these authorities is to make sure that the internet stays a safe place for both website owners and users.
+In simple words, these authorities’ objective is to ensure that the internet stays a safe place for both website owners and users.

 In the above image, there’s a padlock visible on the left of the URL.
-This padlock is one of the initial cues that tell the user that the website is safe to use.
+This padlock is an initial cue that tells the user that the website is safe to use.

 When the user clicks on the padlock, they can see a tab pop up.
 The tab shows that the connection is secure.
 When the user clicks on “Connection is secure,” they land on the tab shown in the image on the right.

-The image on the right shows the text “Your information (for example, passwords or credit card numbers) is private when it is sent to this site,” which proves that the website is secured by a CA-approved SSL certificate.
+The image on the right shows the text “Your information (for example, passwords or credit card numbers) is private when it is sent to this site,” which proves that a CA-approved SSL certificate secures the website.

 Upon clicking on “Certification is valid,” a new window appears that shows the certified information from the certification authority.
 It contains information such as the domain name to which the certificate is provided.